ecueva1375/Capstone/README.md

 ```
 ```

-The API will return five error types when requests fail:
+The API will return six error types when requests fail and an Auth error if authentication fails:

 400: Bad request
 403: Forbidden